Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

-Typical pneumonia symptoms include fever, chills, cough, chest pain and difficulty breathing.
-Some patients have additional atypical symptoms such as headache, muscle aches, nausea and sweating, which may make the diagnosis more difficult to recognize.
-Additionally, many individuals with ‘pneumonia symptoms’ are actually suffering from other illnesses.
+Typical pneumonia symptoms include fever, chills, cough, chest pain, and difficulty breathing.
+Some patients have additional atypical symptoms such as headache, muscle aches, nausea, and sweating, which may make the diagnosis more difficult to determine.
+Additionally, many individuals with “pneumonia symptoms” are actually suffering from other illnesses.
 For example, heart failure and blood clots to the lungs can masquerade as pneumonia.
-Physicians must be diagnostic detectives!

 How is pneumonia diagnosed?

-Physicians often suspect pneumonia from symptoms and the physical examination.
-In addition, microscopic analysis of coughed up sputum, blood test results and a chest x-ray are helpful diagnostic techniques.
+Physicians often suspect pneumonia based on symptoms and the physical examination.
+In addition, microscopic analysis of coughed up sputum, blood test results, and a chest x-ray are helpful diagnostic techniques.

 Is treatment available?

 Bacterial pneumonia is treated with antibiotics.
-Most people would still recover without this treatment, but antibiotics shorten the illness.
+Most people would still recover without this treatment, but antibiotics shorten the length of the illness.
 Viral pneumonia, like the common cold, does not respond to antibiotics, although there are drugs available for some rare viral infections.
-Sometimes, doctors cannot differentiate between viral and bacterial and antibiotics are advised, just in case it’s a bacterial infection.
-To add further confusion, some viral pneumonias can lead to bacterial pneumonias.
+Sometimes, doctors cannot differentiate between viral and bacterial, and antibiotics are advised, just in case it’s a bacterial infection.
+To add to the complexity of treatment, some viral pneumonias can lead to bacterial pneumonias.
 If the pneumonia is serious, then hospitalization may be necessary for more intense medical treatment and oxygen.

 Can pneumonia be prevented?

 Pneumonia risk can be reduced, but not eliminated.
-First, smokers should abandon their habit for obvious reasons.
-Kids in their first year should be vaccinated against two potent pneumonia pathogens Haemophilus influenzae and Streptococcus pneumoniae to reduce pneumonia risk.
+First, smokers should abandon their habit because of the many serious health risks posed by smoking.
+Children in their first year should be vaccinated against two potent pneumonia pathogens—Haemophilus influenza and Streptococcus pneumoniae—to reduce pneumonia risk.
 Treating pregnant women who are found to carry certain germs has reduced pneumonia risk in their newborns.
-In addition, the ‘pneumonia vaccine’ against streptococcus and influenza vaccine are advised for adults.
+In addition, the pneumonia vaccine against streptococcus and the influenza vaccine are advised for adults.